The Role of Supervising Consultants in Enhancing Communication Effectiveness in Construction Projects: Evidence from Aceh Province, Indonesia

 Abstract

-Construction projects involve complex interactions among multiple stakeholders, making effective communication a critical determinant of project success.
-However, communication breakdown remains a persistent issue, particularly in developing regions such as Aceh, Indonesia.
-This study aims to analyze the role of supervising consultants in enhancing communication effectiveness in construction projects.
-A quantitative research approach was employed using a structured questionnaire distributed to 33 Small (K) and Medium (M) grade construction supervision consultancy firms.
-The data were analyzed using descriptive statistics, Pearson correlation, and multiple linear regression with IBM-SPSS Statistics.
-The findings indicate that all variables are perceived as highly important, with supervising consultant competence ranked highest.
-However, regression results reveal that only communication management has a significant positive effect on communication effectiveness (β = 0.465, p < 0.05).
-Correlation analysis further shows that communication management, communication methods, and information flow are significantly associated with communication effectiveness, while other variables are not statistically significant.
-These results suggest that managerial and relational aspects, such as teamwork, openness, and shared understanding, play a more critical role than technical competence or structural coordination.
-The study concludes that effective communication in construction projects is primarily driven by how communication processes are managed rather than by individual or structural factors alone.
-Therefore, strengthening communication management practices is essential for improving coordination, reducing misunderstandings, and achieving successful project outcomes.
+Construction projects involve complex, multi-stakeholder interactions in which ineffective communication often leads to delays, cost overruns, and reduced project quality, particularly in developing regions such as Aceh, Indonesia.
+This study examines the role of supervising consultants in enhancing communication effectiveness by identifying key determinants that influence communication outcomes in construction projects.
+A quantitative research design was employed using a structured questionnaire distributed to 33 Small (K) and Medium (M) grade construction supervision consultancy firms.
+Data were analyzed using descriptive statistics, Pearson’s correlation, and multiple linear regression.
+The results indicate that all examined factors are perceived as highly important, with supervising consultant competence ranked highest.
+However, regression analysis reveals that only communication management has a statistically significant positive effect on communication effectiveness (β = 0.465, p < 0.05).
+Correlation analysis further shows that communication management, communication methods, and information flow are significantly associated with communication effectiveness, while consultant competence, supervision effectiveness, and project coordination are not statistically significant.
+These findings demonstrate that managerial and relational factors, including teamwork, openness, and shared understanding, are more influential than technical or structural factors.
+The study concludes that communication effectiveness in construction projects is primarily driven by how communication processes are managed rather than by individual competence or coordination alone.
+Strengthening communication management practices is therefore essential to improve coordination, minimize misunderstandings, and enhance project performance.

 Article Details